-This certificate is open to interested students New students are normally required to take the College's placement test at their time of entry.
-Students who are identified as needing developmental course work must satisfactorily complete the appropriate English and mathematics course as part of the certificate.
+The Recovery Leadership Proficiency Certificate is open to all interested students.
+New students are normally required to take the College's placement test at their time of entry.
+Students who are identified as needing developmental course work must satisfactorily complete the appropriate English courses as part of the Certificate.

-Successful completion of the program requires a "C" grade or better in each of the courses listed above.
-In order to achieve a "C" or better and thus demonstrate competency students must complete exams, writing assignments, projects, and presentations.
+Successful completion of the program requires a grade of "C" or better in each of the courses listed below.